karreemm/X-O-Game/README.md

 - That command will generate a localhost link

 ## Note :
-when you run this command, you might need to install TS packahes.
+when you run this command, you might need to install TS packages.
 Install them before using the link.